componer/gulp-sass-separate-vendors/README.md

 ```
 {
-    vendors: ['bootstrap-sass']
+    vendors: ['bootstrap-sass', '_settings.scss', './my-styles.scss'],
+    output: -1,
 }
 ```

-Now only `vendors` option supported.
-You can pass `true` or an array, the array is a list of modules.
+**vendors**

+*boolean or array*

+Which modules do you want to put in vendors.css file.
+If vendors is `undefined` or `true`, all modules will be contained in vendors.

+**output**

+*number*

+-1: only vendors.css file.<br>
+0 or false or undefined: vendors in vendors file, and internal styles in single file, two output files.<br>
+1: only styles without vendors.

 ## Methods/API

-**.extract**

-`separator.extract()` should be called in pipe line, before sass compiler.
-After do this, the output file will contain only vendors styles.

-**.filter**
+**.init()**

-`separator.filter()` should be called in pipe line, before sass compiler.
-After do this, the output file will contain only you own style codes without any vendors.
+Should be called before sass compiler.
+It will record scss modules.

+**.extract(output)**

+Should be called after sass compiler.
+It will decide what css files to output. output is as the same as options.output, so you can add it before .extract.

 ## Generator